thuSkywalker/Devguide/book/advanced-videostreaming-qgc.md

 opt router 192.168.2.1 # The Onboard Computer's IP address on wlan0 which we will set up shortly. opt lease 864000 # 10 day DHCP lease time in seconds
 ```
-All other "opt" entries should be disabled or configured properly if you know what you are doing.
+All other 'opt' entries should be disabled or configured properly if you know what you are doing.

-Edit the file /etc/default/udhcpd and change the line:
+Edit the file `/etc/default/udhcpd` and change the line:

 <div class="host-code"></div>